shurillu/CTBot/README.md

 Don't you know Telegram bots and how to setup one?
 Check [this](https://core.telegram.org/bots#6-botfather).

 ### Feature
-+ Manage WiFi connection (methods for connect to an access point, set a static IP)
++ Manage WiFi connection (methods for connecting to an access point, set a static IP)
 + Send and receive messages
 + Inline keyboards (NEW)